molines/IMHOTEP/eORCA025/eORCA025.L75-IMHOTEP.SC/README.md

 that it uses a JRA55 daily climatology (1980-2019) as atmospheric forcing.
 The goal of this climatological run is primarily to help for detrending interannual run performed in IMHOTEP WP1.
 The idea is to use a similar procedure than in OCCIPUT for retrieving physical local trends in various fields, but primarily for the SSH.
-Therefore, this simulation will use the same restart file (form spinup run 01/01/1980) as the WP1 simulations.
+Therefore, this simulation will use the same restart file (from spinup run 01/01/1980) as the WP1 simulations.

 As for IMHOTEP.S, all continental fresh water forcing are climatological.
 However, we note an extra difference